ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 #### Prepare stage {#prepare-stage}

-The **prepare stage** is the transaction phase, during which the transaction body is registered on all participating shards.
+The **prepare stage** is a phase of distributed transaction execution, during which the transaction body is registered on all participating shards.

 #### Execute stage {#execute-stage}

-The **execute stage** is the transaction phase in which the scheduled transaction is executed and the response is generated.
+The **execute stage** is a phase of distributed query execution in which the scheduled transaction is executed and the response is generated.

 In some cases, instead of [prepare](#prepare-stage) and execute, the transaction is immediately executed, and a response is generated.
 For example, this happens for transactions involving only one shard or consistent reads from a snapshot.